Anthropic's "brilliant friend" spec: the product voice that defines Claude

 On the FRE|Nxt Labs AI advisor

 Our /advisor endpoint on this site is a live experiment in this.
-The system prompt is written to answer the specific AI architecture question the user actually asked — not to explain what RAG is if they already said they're using LangGraph.
+The system prompt is written to answer the specific AI architecture question the user actually asked.
+Not to explain what RAG is if they already said they're using LangGraph.

 We track three signals: % of responses under 150 words (target: 60%+), % of responses containing hedge phrases (target: under 5%), and % of sessions that convert to a discovery call.